billylegota/6502sbc/README.md

 **Software** - CC BY-SA 4.0 (See "CC BY-SA 4.0.txt")
 **Hardware** - Other than the terms outlined below, you may do whatever you want with the board/part/schematic files:
   1. You must provide attribution to the creator \<billylegota\> and a link to this page.
-  2. You distribute any modifications under the same license.
+  2. You must distribute any modifications under the same license.